edifortcarlos/post-cat/README.md

 ## Running the deployed version

-To run this app you can [open this page](https://post-cat.herokuapp.com), or you can clone the project and run
+To run this app you can [open in this page](https://post-cat.herokuapp.com).

 ## Running the local version